endlessnights/gifcol_proj/README.md

 # gifcol_proj
-Library for memes and gifs
+Library for images, videos & gifs

 What is available: